-ENG-4350: Victorian Age: 1832-1901 (B) - 3 hours
+ENG-4350: Victorian Age: 1832-1901 (E) - 3 hours

-Effects of the erosion and loss of verities on thought, content, and style.
-Emphasis on Carlyle, Tennyson, Arnold, Rossetti, Eliot, Dickens, and the Brownings.
+Representative poets and prose writers of Victorian England.
+Emphasis on historical forces and changes in beliefs, attitudes and values.
+Writers such as Carlyle, Tennyson, Arnold, Rossetti, Eliot, Dickens and the Brownings.

-ENG-4360: Development of the English Novel (B) - 3 hours
+ENG-4360: Development of the English Novel (E) - 3 hours

 A study of the English novel, emphasizing 19th Century works.
 Developments in the functions and elements of the novel.
-Writers studied include Austen, Dickens, Eliot, and Hardy.
+Writers studied include Austen, Dickens, Eliot and Hardy.